cjneely10/EukMetaSanity/INSTALLATION.md

 ```
 cd /path/to/EukMetaSanity
-./download-data.py -t <threads> -m <max-mem> data
+./download-data.py -t <threads>
 ```

-This will download the OrthoDB and RFAM databases for use in **EukMetaSanity**.
+This will download the OrthoDB and MMETSP databases for use in **EukMetaSanity**.
 Additionally, config files will automatically generate for use when running **EukMetaSanity**.